-- 3.1 Bulk cement and cementitious materials shall only be stored inside silos. - 3.2 Dust emissions from loading or unloading road tankers shall be minimised by venting to reverse jet filters or back venting to a delivery tanker fitted with an on-board, truck- mounted relief valve and filtration system and by connecting transfer lines first to the delivery inlet point and then to the tanker discharge point, and by ensuring delivery is at a rate which does not pressurise the silos.

-- 3.3 Silos and bulk containers of dusty materials shall not be overfilled and shall be fitted with an overfilling alarm. - 3.4 Displaced air from pneumatic transfer shall pass through filters prior to emission to air. - 3.5 Bulk storage tanks and silos containing dry material shall each be equipped with an audible and/or visible high level alarm, or volume indicator, to warn of overfilling.
-The correct operation of such alarms shall be checked in accordance with manufacturer's instructions.
-If manufacturer's instructions do not specify, then the check shall be weekly or before a delivery takes place, whichever is the longer interval.
+- 3.1 Bulk cement and cementitious materials shall only be stored inside the silos. - 3.2 Dust emissions from loading or unloading road tankers shall be minimised by venting to reverse jet filters or back venting to a delivery tanker fitted with an on-board, truck- mounted relief valve and filtration system and by connecting transfer lines first to the delivery inlet point and then to the tanker discharge point, and by ensuring delivery is at a rate which does not pressurise the silos. - 3.3 Silos and bulk containers of dusty materials shall not be overfilled and shall be fitted with an overfilling alarm. - 3.4 Displaced air from pneumatic transfer shall pass through filters prior to emission to air.

-When loading silos which were new after June 2004, deliveries must automatically stop where over filling or over-pressurisation is identified.

-- 3.6 If emissions of particulate matter are visible from ducting, pipe work, the pressure relief device or dust arrestment plant during silo filling, the operation shall cease; the cause of the problem shall be rectified prior to further deliveries taking place.
-Tanker drivers shall be informed of the correct procedure to be followed. - 3.7 Seating of pressure relief devices on silos shall be checked at least once a week, or before a delivery takes place, which ever is the longer interval. - 3.8 Immediately it appears that the pressure relief device has become unseated during silo filling, no further delivery shall take place until corrective action has been taken.
+- 3.5 Bulk storage tanks and silos containing dry material shall each be equipped with an audible and/or visible high level alarm, or volume indicator, to warn of overfilling.
+If the alarm is triggered an operator or delivery driver shall manually stop the delivery.
+The correct operation of such alarms shall be checked in accordance with Cemex's maintenance instructions.
+If Cemex's maintenance instructions do not specify, then the check shall be weekly or before a delivery takes place, whichever is the longer interval. - When loading silos which were new after June 2004, deliveries must automatically stop where over filling or over-pressurisation is identified. - 3.6 If emissions of particulate matter are visible from ducting, pipe work, the pressure relief device or dust arrestment plant during silo filling, the operation shall cease; the cause of the problem shall be rectified prior to further deliveries taking place.
+Tanker drivers shall be informed of the correct procedure to be followed. - 3.7 Seating of pressure relief devices on silos shall be checked at least once a week, or before a delivery takes place, whichever is the longer interval - 3.8 Immediately it appears that the pressure relief device has become unseated during silo filling, no further delivery shall take place until corrective action has been taken.
 The pressure relief device shall be examined to check for defects before being reset and a replacement fitted if necessary.
 Tanker drivers shall be informed of the correct procedure to follow.